The PointGroupNRG code for numerical renormalization group calculations with discrete point-group symmetries: Implementation of the NRG

-with $\xi^z_n=h^z_n/\omega_n^z$, where $\omega_n^z$ is the energy scale of step $n$, which is obtained from the asymptotic form of the hoppings $h^z_n$ \cite{campo2005}, and $H_0=(\omega^z_0)^{-1}(H_\text{occ}+H_\C+H_\text{hyb})$ is the rescaled Hamiltonian for the impurity and the innermost shell.
+where $H_0=H_\text{occ}+H_\C+H_\text{hyb}$.
 This sequence of Hamiltonians $H_N$ is iteratively constructed, diagonalized and truncated following the symmetry-adapted procedure described in Ref. \cite{moca2012} (see Appendix A).
 Using symmetry we are able to effectively reduce the Hilbert space by directly working with multiplets with quantum numbers $(\Gamma_w,r_w)$, each representing a number of states equal to $\dim (I_w) (2S_w+1)$, where $\dim (I_w)$ is the dimension of the $I_w$ orbital irrep of the multiplet.
 Moreover, the block-diagonal structure of the Hamiltonian in the indices $\Gamma_w$ allows for an efficient block-wise diagonalization.

 The code is optimized so that the overhead from the implementation of symmetry in the block-diagonalization procedure is minimal.
 By efficiently managing the reduced matrices and using pre-computed Clebsch-Gordan factors (see Appendix A), we are able to reduce the time spent outside of the matrix diagonalization function to less than half of the total computation time for most calculations.
 Importantly, the relative weight of the diagonalization grows with the size of the Hilbert space, so in demanding calculations we obtain all the advantages of block-diagonalization at a very little computational cost.